 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Heart and Hips by Michael James Wong

-1. Yoga for Athletes: Recovery Program
+1. Yoga for Athletes: Strength Sequence

-In this Yoga for Athletes class, Tammy will lead you through a series of lower body poses designed to increase flexibility.
-Perfect for intermediate and advanced students, this class will aid cross-training flexibility.
+In this Yoga for Athletes class, Tammy will lead you through a series of full body poses designed to increase strength and stamina.
+Sun salutations, warrior poses, and arm balances are a few of the poses you'll encounter.
+This class is appropriate for intermediate and advanced students.

 Foundations of Yoga continues with Adriene!
 In this episode we learn Standing Wide-Legged Forward fold from the ground up with a strong focus on Action and Alignment.This pose is great for the whole body!
 Prasarita Padottanasana strengthens the legs and the back and tones the abdominal wall.
 It stretches the hamstrings, hips and lower back inviting the muscles to open and feel good.
 In fact, this is a great pose after a jog or run!
 It is also calming for the system and can help to relieve anxiety or jitters.
 This pose can also help to relieve headaches and fatigue.
 It can be challenging too!

 Learn how to sync movement and breath.
 In this Grokker Premium video you'll be introduced to the basics of the powerful yogic skill of synchronizing mind, body and breath.
 Grokker Yoga Expert Ashleigh Sergeant will teach you to connect to the rhythm of your breath and follow it throughout the entire practice.
 Discover the benefits for yourself!
 All levels welcome.